 - For the next five to 10 minutes check the onions and stir any fond that forms on top of them.
 The sugar compound percentage in the onions will play a big role in how long it takes the initial fond to form.

-- As you near the 30 minute mark the onions should start to look a lot more like a jam and be a light blond in shade.
-A lot more fond should be now be visible in the bottom of the skillet – and be easier to scrape up and pour over the onions, as well.
+- As you near the 30-minute mark, the onions should start to look a lot more like a jam and be a light blond in shade.
+A lot more fond should now be visible in the bottom of the skillet – and be easier to scrape up and pour over the onions, as well.

 - Once you are satisfied with the taste and texture of the caramelized onions, stir in the 2 tablespoons of water, chicken stock, balsamic vinegar, vegetable stock, or either red or white wine, and a pinch of salt to produce even more fond to pour over the onions.